Greening the Green Line

 These projects are a part of the Trust for Public Land's collaborative effort to integrate new parks and green space into communities along the Green Line.

-Donated to the city in 1909, Dickerman Park is a 2.4-acre parcel of land located along the north side of University Avenue between Fairview Avenue and Aldine Street.
-As a part of its effort to bring more vibrancy to the Green Line, Saint Paul will help fully realize the park’s original vision through the development of a practical design, including new walkways, plaza spaces, public art, and planting areas.
-The city is working with a design advisory committee to ensure that the public’s input is included in the final project design.
+Donated to the city in 1909, Dickerman Park is a quarter-mile stretch of land located along the north side of University Avenue between Fairview Avenue and Aldine Street.
+As a part of its effort to bring more vibrancy to the Green Line, Saint Paul is helping fully realize the park’s original vision through the development of a practical design, including new walkways, plaza spaces, public art, and planting areas.
+The existing white and burr oak trees throughout the park will be maintained and incorporated into the park’s design.
+Once completed, Dickerman Park will have low-growing, brightly colored gardens that span the park’s entire width and highlight the iconic oaks.

-Little Mekong Plaza is a new, vibrant, privately owned public plaza that will replace an abandoned building on University Avenue near Western Avenue North.
-Incorporating Saint Paul’s principles of creating lively open spaces, the plaza will host a variety of public events and serve as a gathering place for residents and visitors.
+Little Mekong Plaza is a new, vibrant, privately owned public plaza that replaced an abandoned building on University Avenue near Western Avenue North.
+Incorporating Saint Paul’s principles of creating lively open spaces, the plaza hosts a variety of public events and serves as a gathering place for residents and visitors.

 Located near Mai Village, Little Mekong Plaza will help establish an Asian cultural corridor in this neighborhood to reflect Hmong, Vietnamese, and other ethnic and immigrant communities that live and operate businesses in the area.

-The Hmong American Partnership (HAP) will own Little Mekong Plaza.
-HAP will coordinate programming and maintenance in cooperation with the Asian Economic Development Association and other community partners.
+The Hmong American Partnership (HAP) owns Little Mekong Plaza.
+HAP coordinates programming and maintenance in cooperation with the Asian Economic Development Association and other community partners.

-The City of Saint Paul will provide assistance to the property owners as they work through ordinances, design and review processes.
+The City of Saint Paul provided technical assistance to the property owners as they worked through ordinances, design and review processes, and provided $300,000 in grant funding.

 Star Tribune - St. Paul building comes down to make way for Little Mekong Plaza - 4/20/16